How the Digital Economy has flourished for years:

 Digital India has empowered its citizen by giving them digital power like during the journey you don’t have to carry any physical documents.

-You can show a soft copy of the ticket and identity card which fulfills the purpose.
+You can show a soft copy of the ticket and identity card which fulfils the purpose.

 Government is pushing Digitalization in the country by promoting e-services to every citizen.